govex/govex.github.io/open-data-portal-requirements/index.md

 ### Customers
 * must be able to provide comments and feedback on individual data resources
-* must be able to nominate data resources for public release
+* may be able to nominate data resources for public release
 * may be able to provide comments and feedback on the data catalog

 ### Publishers